Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: Conclusion

-The key finding of this work is that ``symplectic" PIC methods which use piecewise linear interpolation do not, in fact, preserve symplecticity.
-Indeed, PIC methods which use explicit time-stepping and any interpolation which fails to be globally $C^1$ also fail to preserve symplecticity.
-This problem is not ameliorated by standard filtering techniques.
-Rather, to have a truly symplectic PIC method, one must ensure continuous differentiability of the Hamiltonian.
-In electrostatic PIC, this corresponds to requiring that the electrostatic potential be interpolated in a globally $C^1$ basis.
+In electrostatic PIC, this regularity criterion corresponds to requiring that the electrostatic potential be interpolated in a globally $C^1$ basis.
 One may reasonably expect a similar principle to apply for electromagnetic PIC methods with time-stepping based on Hamiltonian splitting \cite{he2015hamiltonian, kraus2017gempic}.
 For the purposes of efficiently resolving the loop integral diagnostic, cubic or higher interpolation is preferable to quadratic interpolation, as the diagnostic converges with a smaller ensemble of simulations.
 Furthermore, while B-splines are conventional in PIC, and this work used B-splines, it is not unknown to use Lagrange or other forms of polynomial interpolation \cite{kormann2024dual}, especially in finite element PIC methods \cite{bettencourt2021empire, glasser2022gauge, glasser2023generalizing, finn2023numerical}.
 One should be careful in such cases, as other forms of polynomial interpolation do not link interpolation degree with global regularity in such a direct manner as B-splines: e.g.\! degree-$(p+1)$ Lagrange interpolation on a non-uniform grid does not automatically yield a $C^p$ interpolant.
-The results herein show that continuous differentiability of the Hamiltonian is a necessary condition for the flow map to be symplectic when approximated with standard splitting methods.
 Therefore, true symplectic PIC methods require more than a compatible choice of basis functions for the fields and a symplectic time-stepper.
 Regularity of the basis across cell interfaces is also crucial.

 This work exclusively considered explicit symplectic integration based on Strang splitting, as this form of time-stepping is conventional in many structure-preserving PIC algorithms.
 Implicit time-stepping methods are beyond the scope of this work, and may or may not admit symplectic algorithms with low-order spatial regularity.
 Such implicit symplectic integrators are a topic of particular interest for future work.
 The sensitivity of symplecticity preservation to solver tolerance is worth investigating.
 The conservation of the Poincar{\'e} integral invariant by conjugate symplectic methods is likewise of interest.
 Finally, the performance of the diagnostic in energy conserving PIC methods \cite{chen2011energy,chen2014energy,chen2015multi, chen2020semi, chacon2013charge, chacon2016curvilinear, ricketson2025explicit, kormann2021energy, ji2023asymptotic}, which are a significant thrust in contemporary PIC literature, is of interest.
 The desire to distinguish symplectic and conservative, non-symplectic PIC methods was a core motivation for developing this diagnostic tool, and will be considered in subsequent work.